uhub/awesome-python/README.md

 * [dylanaraps/pywal](https://github.com/dylanaraps/pywal) - 🎨 Generate and change colorschemes on the fly.
 A 'wal' rewrite in Python 3.
 * [anantdgoel/HackPrincetonF16](https://github.com/anantdgoel/HackPrincetonF16) - Chrome extension to flag fake news on Facebook
 * [egirault/googleplay-api](https://github.com/egirault/googleplay-api) - Google Play Unofficial Python API - This project was a PoC and is not maintained anymore.
 Please feel free to fork it and improve it in any way.
-* [SavinaRoja/PyUserInput](https://github.com/SavinaRoja/PyUserInput) - A module for cross-platform control of the mouse and keyboard in python that is simple to install and use.
 * [rhiever/datacleaner](https://github.com/rhiever/datacleaner) - A Python tool that automatically cleans data sets and readies them for analysis.
 * [FriendCode/gittle](https://github.com/FriendCode/gittle) - Pythonic Git for Humans
 * [carpedm20/LINE](https://github.com/carpedm20/LINE) - May the LINE be with you...